canonical/sdkcraft/docs/tutorial/index.rst

 Add hooks
 ~~~~~~~~~

-To prepare an SDK for action,
+To prepare an SDK for use,
 add some :ref:`hooks <exp_sdk_hooks>`
-that run at different phases of the workshop's life cycle,
+that run at different stages of the workshop's life cycle,
 preparing the SDK for use or preserving its state during updates.

 #.
 Under :file:`python-sdk/`,